 One advantage of a 5G SNPN is the ability to slice the network for different services.
 For the purposes of this project we have looked at deploying network slicing to send signals with different levels of priority over different slices of the network.
-This enables us to prioritise QoS for the active camera whereas other cameras or ancillary traffic is sent with a lower priority level.
+A complex production involves different signals (e.g. content related audio, video, and data, timing & sync, service links, remote control) which may have different QoS requirements and different priority.
+For example, an active camera and microphones have a higher priority than other cameras, microphones or other signals.
+Network slicing within SNPN allows to prioritise QoS for high priority streams such as the one from the active camera whereas streams from other cameras or ancillary traffic can be transmitted with a lower priority.
 This can be seen in Figure 18 below.